Verified AI summary ◀▼

 For example, if a customer submits a ticket saying that the item they ordered arrived damaged, then intelligent triage may automatically tag the ticket with an intent of damaged on arrival.

 To improve your intent coverage and increase the accuracy of your intent detections, you can create custom intents that are specific to your business needs.
 Any custom intents you create are specific to your Zendesk account and aren’t available to other Zendesk accounts.
+See Examples of custom intents in the section below for examples of well-defined, custom intents.

 To further fine tune your setup, you can also review and accept intent suggestions made by intelligent triage.
 See Reviewing personalized intelligent triage intent suggestions.

+When you create a custom intent, it's immediately added to your list of intents and starts detecting the intent of incoming customer requests.
 Intents aren't intended to identify details of the ticket, such as specific product or service names, branch locations, subscription types, or similar details.
 Instead, see the entity detection feature to identify business-critical information in your incoming requests automatically.

 Note that AI agents can't leverage the detection of custom intents.